 Note: Some people like to add chili powder to their refried beans, especially when making bean tacos, but I didn’t for this recipe.
 But you certainly can customize this recipe as you go, especially if you freeze portions for future meals.

-- Place all the ingredients in a large slow cooker.
-I have this 6-quart slow cooker.
+Step 1.
+Place all the ingredients in a large slow cooker.
+I have this 6-quart slow cooker and highly recommend it!

-- Drain as much water as you can from the beans and save.
+Step 3.
+Drain as much water as you can from the beans and temporarily set aside.

 - Use chicken stock or chicken broth.
 Substitute chicken stock for up to half of the water in the recipe.
 I wouldn’t go any more than that though, otherwise, you’ll lose the bean flavor.
 We make homemade chicken stock in the slow cooker or the Instant Pot!